merenlab/merenlab.org/_posts/miscellaneous/2017-05-21-thousand-genomes-from-tara.md

 ## We characterized and curated more than one thousand MAGs

-While most of the bins were relatively small, a subset appeared to represent high-completion microbial genomes.
-Overall, we determined and curated a database of 1,077 metagenome-assembled genomes (MAGs) from the pool of bins.
-This is the first time we reached to the symbolic number of 1,000 genomes in a single project, but we anticipate this to become more and more common in the years to come.
+While most of the bins were relatively small, a subset appeared to represent large pieces of microbial genomes.
+Overall, I identified and curated a database of 1,077 metagenome-assembled genomes (MAGs) from the pool of bins.
+Note that although a labor-intensive step, we consider curation to be critical to the binning workflow, and recommend people not to skip it.
+For this project (and many others), I used the anvi'o program `anvi-refine`, which offers an holistic interactive interface to visualize and manipulate scaffolds in the context of various layers of information, as described in this [blog](http://merenlab.org/2015/05/11/anvi-refine/), this [blog](http://merenlab.org/2015/06/25/screening-cultivars/), this [blog](http://merenlab.org/2017/05/11/anvi-refine-by-veronika/), ah, and also this [blog](http://merenlab.org/2017/01/03/loki-the-link-archaea-eukaryota/)!
+Yes, we like blogs very much.
+This is the first time we have reached the iconic number of 1,000 high-quality MAGs in a single project, and we anticipate this to become more and more common in the years to come.

 We analyzed the MAGs and soon realized that some of them where highly similar (with an Average Nucleotide Identity reaching in some cases to 99.99% over most of the genomic length).
 Of course, this occurred only between MAGs characterized from different co-assemblies, as this level of redundancy collapses within each co-assembly.
-After the identification of redundant MAGs (>99% ANI over 50% of the genomic length), we built a final __non-redundant database of 957 MAGs__ (120 MAGs defined as redundant were then only used as genomic replicates).
-In our first preprint describing this database, the Figure 1 displays the number of non-redundant MAGs we characterized for each of the 12 geographic region:
+After the identification of redundant MAGs (requirement: >99% ANI over 50% of the genomic length and Pearson correlation >0.9), we built a final __non-redundant database of 957 MAGs__ (120 MAGs defined as redundant were then only used as genomic replicates).
+In our first preprint describing this database, Figure 1 displays the number of non-redundant MAGs we characterized for each of the 12 geographic regions:

 [![image]({{images}}/Figure_03.png)]({{images}}/Figure_03.png){:.center-img .width-60}